 Michelle’s parents, Janet and Albert Martinko, never recovered from her death.”Before the murder, Janet Martinko had been a lively, outgoing woman.
 Afterward, she didn’t want to be seen in public.
 She was reluctant even to go to the grocery store.
 Both Martinkos plunged themselves into painful seclusion and suffered from health problems until their deaths — Al in 1995, Janet in 1998.

-Yes, there is DNA in Michelle’s case.
+There is DNA in Michelle’s case.
 Police will not tell you where they found it but they are convinced it was left behind by the killer.
 And there are more developments in the Martinko case.

 Michelle’s crime scene seems to say that she had to be erased from life, never to be remembered again.
 Michelle was not sexually assaulted and all her money was still in the car.
 This eliminates a number of motives for this crime and indicates (at least to me) that whoever killed Michelle was not a stranger.